Byomkesh O Agnibaan

-Byomkesh O Agniban (2017) is a Bengali Detective thriller film directed by Anjan Dutt and produced by Kaustav Roy & Ashok Dhanuka.
+Byomkesh O Agniban (2017) is a Bengali-language Detective thriller film directed by Anjan Dutt and produced by Kaustav Roy and Ashok Dhanuka.
 The movie features Jisshu Sengupta as the sleuth Byomkesh Bakshi.
 This is based on compilation of the stories Agniban and Upasanghar written by Sharadindu Bandyopadhyay.
 This is the sixth installment of Byomkesh series by Anjan Dutt, serving as a sequel to Byomkesh O Chiriyakhana.

 Plot

 The movie merged two stories of Sharadundu Bandopadhyay named Agnibaan and Uposonghar.
 The film starts with the hint of another story Satyanweshi where young Byomkesh caught the head of a cocaine racket who is now seeking revenge.
 On the other hand, a young girl dies in mysterious condition having a match stick in her hand.
 One Kokonad Gupta, who claims to be a fan of Byomkesh gifts him a matchbox.